Nonabelian Fourier transforms for spherical representations: Preliminaries on the Fourier transform

 \section{Preliminaries on the Fourier transform}

 In this section we collect some notation related to Langlands decompositions of Borel subgroups and recall some basic facts about the spherical Fourier transform.
 All of these results will be used in \S \ref{sec-main-thm} below.
+In this section $F$ is an archimedian local field.